 What exactly is the problem?

 What I’ve found with this question is that it’s always boils down to one thing: lack of proper communication.
 I say proper because communicating with hostility and anger will only make things worse.
 Would you like more help during nighttime feedings?
 Do you need an hour to yourself so you can recharge and prepare yourself for the next round of not sleeping?
 Are you lacking intimacy and want to get back to how it was before children?
-Say it.
-Say it loud and clear and always use the proper tone.
+Do you need to figure out how to awaken your sexual energy from the dead after tirelessly running your household and just not feeling very sexy?

 How can it be fixed?